wxyz-abcd/node-haxball/README.md

       - onPlayerChatIndicatorChange(id, value, customData): player(id)'s chat indicator status has changed to (value).
       - onPlayerLeave(playerObj, reason, isBanned, byId, customData): player(playerObj) has left the room, or was \[kicked or banned\](isBanned) by player(byId) with reason(reason).
       - onSetDiscProperties(id, type, data1, data2, customData): \[type=0: disc, type=1: player\](id)'s properties was set to (data1, data2). may only be triggered by host.
+      - onTeamColorsChange(teamId, value, byId, customData): team(teamId)'s colors were changed to (value) by player(byId).
       - onKickRateLimitChange(min, rate, burst, byId, customData): room's kick rate limit was set to (min, rate, burst) by player(byId).
       - onGameStart(byId, customData): game was started by player(byId).
+      - onKickOff(customData): game kicked off. triggered individually.
+      - onLocalFrame(localFrameNo): new game frame was received. triggered individually.
       - onGameStop(byId, customData): game was stopped by player(byId).
       - onPingData(array, customData): ping values for all players was received. may only be triggered by host.
-      - onExtrapolationChange(value, customData): extrapolation was set to (value).
+      - onExtrapolationChange(value, customData): extrapolation was set to (value). triggered individually.
-      - onHandicapChange(value, customData): handicap was set to (value).
+      - onHandicapChange(value, customData): handicap was set to (value). triggered individually.
       - onBansClear(customData): all bans were cleared. host-only.
       - onRoomRecaptchaModeChange(on, customData): room's recaptcha mode was set to (on). host-only.
+      - onRoomRecordingChange(value, customData): recording started(value=true) or stopped(value is arraybuffer). triggered individually.
       - onRoomPropertiesChange(props, customData): room's properties(props) were changed. host-only.
-      - onCollisionDiscVsDisc(discId1, discPlayerId1, discId2, discPlayerId2, customData): a collision happened between disc(discId1, playerId1) and disc(discId2, playerId2).
+      - onCollisionDiscVsDisc(discId1, discPlayerId1, discId2, discPlayerId2, customData): a collision happened between disc(discId1, playerId1) and disc(discId2, playerId2). triggered individually.
-      - onCollisionDiscVsSegment(discId, discPlayerId, segmentId, customData): a collision happened between disc(discId, discPlayerId) and segment(segmentId).
+      - onCollisionDiscVsSegment(discId, discPlayerId, segmentId, customData): a collision happened between disc(discId, discPlayerId) and segment(segmentId). triggered individually.
-      - onCollisionDiscVsPlane(discId, discPlayerId, planeId, customData): a collision happened between disc(discId, discPlayerId) and plane(planeId).
+      - onCollisionDiscVsPlane(discId, discPlayerId, planeId, customData): a collision happened between disc(discId, discPlayerId) and plane(planeId). triggered individually.
       - onCustomEvent(type, data, byId, customData): a custom event(type, data) was triggered by player(byId). custom-(host,client)s-only.

 - Renderer: A class that defines a renderer for Haxball client.